clechartre/Biome.jl/README.md

     <img alt="MIT license" src="https://img.shields.io/badge/License-MIT-blue.svg?style=flat-square">
   </a>

-# Biome.jl: A Package for simulating biome schemes
+# Biome.jl: Climate-Driven Vegetation Modeling in Julia

-Biome.jl is a package that provides a platform for simulating climate-driven biome classification schemes alongside the mechanistic model BIOME4 and provide a framework for customizing your own mechanistic biome definition based on the scheme of BIOME4.
+**Biome.jl** is a Julia package for simulating climate-driven biome classification and vegetation patterns.
+It provides implementations of both mechanistic models (including the well-established BIOME4 model) and empirical climate envelope approaches for predicting global vegetation distributions.

-The BIOME4 equilibrium global vegetation model was first used in experiments described in Kaplan et al. (2003).
-The computational core of the model was last updated in 1999, and at the time was called [BIOME4 v4.2b2 ](https://github.com/jedokaplan/BIOME4).
-For more information about the original model, please refer to: [Kaplan, Jed & Prentice, Iain.
-(2001).
-Geophysical Applications of Vegetation Modeling.](https://www.researchgate.net/publication/37470169_Geophysical_Applications_of_Vegetation_Modeling)

-This GitHub repository contains the translation to Julia of the original FORTRAN77 computational core to run on sample input data, also provided in this repository.

-The original code works with a main routine and subroutines.
-You can see the infrastructure in the following graph.
-In this Julia version, we kept the overall structure where higher level modules call functions from sub-modules.
+## What is Biome.jl?

+This package offers:
+- **BIOME4 Model**: A Julia translation of the original FORTRAN77 equilibrium vegetation model by Kaplan et al. (2003)
+- **Custom Biome Schemes**: Framework for creating your own climate-vegetation classification systems
+- **Plant Functional Types (PFTs)**: Flexible system for defining and parameterizing vegetation types
+- **Climate Envelope Models**: Simpler approaches based on temperature and precipitation thresholds

+The models predict vegetation types and biome distributions based on climate variables, making them useful for studying climate-vegetation relationships, climate change impacts, and paleoclimate reconstructions.

+## Model Output Example

-Below an example of output generated with the model using the Kaplan BIOME4 logic.
+Below is an example global biome map generated using the BIOME4 model logic:

 <p align="middle">
   <img src="figures/output_b4.svg"/>